advil64/voyage-into-the-unknown/readme.md

 # Voyage Into the Unknown
 ### Advith Chegu (ac1771) & Naveenan Yogeswaran (nry7)
+## Both group members contributed equally to the code, data collection, and report. ##

 **Question 1**: Why does re-planning only occur when blocks are discovered on the current path?
 Why not whenever knowledge of the environment is updated?